-We do not share, sell, lend or lease any of the information that uniquely identifies (such as email addresses or personal details) a subscriber, client or person (such as a commentator) with anyone except to the extent it is necessary to process transactions or provide services, goods or information that you have requested, or otherwise complies with the terms on this website.
+We do not share, sell, lend or lease any of the information that uniquely identifies (such as email addresses or personal details) a subscriber, client or person (such as a commentator) with anyone except to the extent it is necessary to process transactions or provide services, goods or information you have requested, or otherwise complies with the terms on this website.

 Quality And Integrity Of Information

-- Quality – we take reasonable steps to ensure that information collected, used or disclosed is accurate, up-to-date, complete, relevant and not misleading.
+- Quality – We take reasonable steps to ensure that information collected, used or disclosed is accurate, up-to-date, complete, relevant and not misleading.

 How Can You Access and Correct Your Information?

-- Apart from where you have consented or disclosure is necessary to achieve the purpose for which it was submitted, personal information may be disclosed in special situations where we have reason to believe that doing so is necessary to contact, identify, or bring legal action against anyone who may be: violating our Terms of Service, injuring, damaging, or otherwise interfering (unintentionally or intentionally) with our rights or property, users, or anyone else who could be harmed by such activities.
-Also, we may disclose information when legally compelled to do so, in other words, when we, in good faith, believe that the law requires it, or for the exercise and protection of our legal rights, or in connection with any legal proceedings or prospective legal proceedings.
+- Apart from where you have consented or disclosure is necessary to achieve the purpose for which it was submitted, personal information may be disclosed in special situations where we believe doing so is necessary to contact, identify, or bring legal action against anyone who may be: violating our Terms of Service, injuring, damaging, or otherwise interfering (unintentionally or intentionally) with our rights or property, users, or anyone else who could be harmed by such activities.
+Also, we may disclose information when legally compelled to do so, when we, in good faith, believe that the law requires it, or for the exercise and protection of our legal rights, or in connection with any legal proceedings or prospective legal proceedings.

 - We may engage third parties to provide you with goods or services on our behalf.
-In that circumstance, we may disclose your personal information to those third parties in order to meet your request for goods or services.
+In that circumstance, we may disclose your personal information to those third parties to meet your request for goods or services.